-Mark says they "were talking with Jesus."
+Mark says that Elijah and Moses "were talking with Jesus."
 About what?
 Mark doesn't tell us.
 Luke does in Luke 9:31, "They spoke about his departure, which he was about to bring to fulfillment at Jerusalem."
+That's significant.
 His departure.
 They were talking about His upcoming death on the cross.

-Don't miss their perspective on the cross.
-The cross wasn't the end, merely His means of departure.
-The Greek word is exodon from which we get the English "exodus."
-Jesus' death wasn't a tragedy He endured, but an exodus He accomplished.
-By means of His death He delivered captives from sin's bondage.
+Let's not miss their perspective on the cross.
+The cross was not the end for Jesus, but merely His means of departure.
+In fact, the Greek word is exodon from which we get the English "exodus."
+So Elijah and Moses knew what Jesus Himself knew, that His coming death on the cross would not simply be a tragedy He endured, but an exodus He accomplished.